 This is an important initiative when you consider the statistics (as at July 2020):

-We are already delivering on a number of initiatives to support the AIS, but the strategy provides a roadmap and opportunity to consolidate and focus on the future.
+We are delivering on a number of initiatives to support the strategy.
+The strategy provides a roadmap and opportunity to consolidate and focus on the future.

-To request a copy of the AIS in another format, please email the TMR Accessible Transport Network team at ATN_Office@tmr.qld.gov.au.
+To request a copy of the strategy in another format, please email the TMR Accessible Transport Network team at ATN_Office@tmr.qld.gov.au.

 Acknowledgement of Country